-You can rename a local pool by renaming the corresponding directory, but only if the pool was created with HCSS 3.0 or newer.
+You can rename a local pool by renaming the corresponding directory, but only if the pool was created with HCSS 4.0 or newer.

-At this point we have created a storage and opened two pools.
+At this point you have created a storage and opened two pools.
 Note that when writing to the storage, the data is written to the first pool that was registered.
 If you want to write to a different pool you can create and use another storage for writing, where you register the desired pool.
 The same pool can be registered with more than one storage at the same time.
-Here an example where we make the pool "test" accessible for saving products.
+Here is example where the test pool is made accessible for saving products.